List of smoking bans: Turkey

 Turkey currently restricts smoking in government offices, workplaces, bars, restaurants, cafes, shopping malls, schools, hospitals, and all forms of public transport, including trains, taxis and ferries.
 Turkey's smoke-free law ban includes provisions for violators, where anyone caught smoking in a designated smoke-free area faces a fine of 83 liras (~€35/$47/£30) and bar owners who fail to enforce the law could be fined from 560 liras for a first offence up to 5,600 liras.

 Smoking was first restricted in 1997 in public buildings with more than four workers, as well as planes and public buses.

 On 3 January 2008, Turkey passed a law prohibiting smoking in all indoor spaces including bars, cafés and restaurants.
 It also restricts smoking in sports stadia, and the gardens of mosques, hospitals and schools.
 The smoking ban came into force on 19 May 2008; however, bars, restaurants and cafes were exempted until mid-July 2009.
 On 19 July 2009, Turkey extended the indoor public smoking restrictions to include bars, restaurants, village coffeehouses and nargile (hookah) bars.

+As of April 2026, Turkey's government has openly considered planning gradual moves towards prohibiting smoking completely by 2040.